princefishthrower/chrisfrew.in/src/content/blog/auth0-expo-and-react-native-authorization-code-grant-flow-with-pkce/index.md

 > Our compromise in this situation was actually to request the random string and hash from our own API service.
 This way, we can have unique verifier and challenge strings ready for each user, without app locally making these strings up itself.
 This is probably secure enough, given that our API service is protected with HTTPS, and if these simple strings are comproised [sic] somehow over the wire, there are even larger targets when going through the Auth0 authentication itself.

-I think Ryan was being a little hard on himself, since even in the [official Auth0 PKCE tutorial](https://auth0.com/docs/flows/call-your-api-using-the-authorization-code-flow-with-pkce) they recommend generating a code verifier and challenge in-app (or _somewhere_ in your own code).
-Regardless, Ryan's solution didn't address the specific issue I had encountered: why was this seemingly 'same' code using the `expo-crypto` and `expo-random` packages was not producing the same results I saw from the vanilla `crypto` package?
+I think Ryan was being a little hard on himself since even in the [official Auth0 PKCE tutorial](https://auth0.com/docs/flows/call-your-api-using-the-authorization-code-flow-with-pkce) they recommend generating a code verifier and challenge in-app (or _somewhere_ in your own code).
+Regardless, Ryan's solution didn't address the specific issue I had encountered: why was this seemingly 'same' code using the `expo-crypto` and `expo-random` packages were not producing the same results I saw from the vanilla `crypto` package?

 So, I did the hard work.
 I went line by line, comparing Auth0's example code with the code snippet of the Expo-equivalent function that I had found on GitHub.
 It turns out they weren't _exactly_ equivalent.

 ## The Problem: Always Be Sure About the Types you are Working with!

-I saw in the vanilla node version that the `code_verifier` variable is of type `Buffer` before it runs through through the `base64URLEncode` function.
+I saw in the vanilla node version that the `code_verifier` variable is of type `Buffer` before it runs through the `base64URLEncode` function.
 However, we can see that Expo's `expo-random` package  `getRandomBytesAsync` returns a `Uint8Array` (TypeScript and IntelliSense helped a lot here where I could see the types directly in the code, and didn't have to hunt down the documentation as I would if it were plain JavaScript).

 So in the end, we just need to figure out how to convert the `Uint8Array` variable to a Base64 encoded `Buffer`.